Continued from Irked Mennonite

 After we finished shopping at the thrift store I took her on a drive past the factory I worked at and the school I was going to.
 I explained my routine to her, how much homework I did every day, and that my teacher told me that I wasn’t a hard learner.

-I just watched her to see the reaction that she might have.
-She said okay, and I realised that she had long forgotten that I had been a hard learner at the Mennonite school in Mexico.
+I just watched her, to see the reaction that she might have.
+She said, “Okay,” and I realized that she had long forgotten that I had been a hard learner at the Mennonite school in Mexico.
 It wasn’t a big deal to her that I was learning to let go and overcoming that.
 It was only a big deal to me.

 It made me sad that that was all I got from her.
 I had to give myself a little pep talk and remember that she was not accustomed to this kind of life.
 Everything was so foreign to her.
 If I would have had lots of baked goods and made a dress out of the fabric she sent me, I would have gotten proud praises from her.
 Especially if I had hung all the calendars on the wall that she had sent me.

-I realised that she had not had a chance to learn what I had.
+I realized that she had not had a chance to learn what I had.
 I had learned over a period of time that if I wanted to get anywhere in life I had to go to school.
-I had seen for myself what doors that would open for me.
+I had seen for myself the opportunities it would bring me.
 All she saw was that I was changing and that was what she didn’t want.

 My heart started pounding as we got closer to him.
 My mom asked, “Wuaromm kjikje dee maun soo schaftijch too die?
 (Why is that man smiling so much at you?)”

-In Low German I said, “Mom, this is my neighbour George.
-He is the man that you and everyone in Mexico is calling a schwien-noagel.”
+In Low German, I said, “Mom, this is my neighbor, George.
+He is the man that you and everyone in Mexico are calling a schwien-noagel.”
 I just watched her reaction as I said, “George, this is my mom.”

 George said, “Here, let me take those bags up for you.”
 My mom looked at me as I handed the bags to him then she handed hers to him too.
 She waited for him to go but he waited for us to go first.
 My mom wasn’t used to that, just like I wasn’t in the beginning.
 I went and my mom followed me.
 When we got up the stairs he walked in between us, carrying all of our bags for us.